Podcasting

 Exhuming a buried piece of American history: How scientists are using grave soil to learn about the lives of enslaved Africans in colonial New York.

-Night of the killer smog: How two tragedies sparked the first-ever acts of clean air legislation.
+Night of the killer smog: How two tragedies in the mid-20th century sparked the first-ever acts of clean air legislation.

 Toxic city under the ice: How waste from a secret, forgotten, Cold War U.S. military base could poison the environment and nearby communities if climate change continues.